 What Are IC Treatments?

-There is a common perception that there are few treatments for interstitial cystitis.
-In 2017, this couldn’t be farther from the truth.
-From natural therapies to oral medications, bladder treatments to neuromodulation, there are many treatment options available.
-The challenge you face is which to try first.
+There is a common perception that there are few treatments for interstitial cystitis and bladder pain syndrome.
+This couldn’t be farther from the truth.
+From natural therapies to oral medications, bladder treatments to neuromodulation, there are many options available.
+The challenge is finding the treatment that works with your unique case of IC/BPS.
+Bladder therapies do NOT work for many patients.
+Why?
+Because their symptoms are often the result of a pelvic floor muscle, nerve dysfunction or other disorders of the pelvis.

 AUA Guideline Treatment Protocol